lucaswilliameufrasio/auth-contextapi-hooks/README.md

 $ yarn android
 ```

-> Open another terminal window an run the metro bundler with
+> Open another terminal window on mobile folder an run the metro bundler with

 ```shell
 $ yarn start